sigasi/sigasi_insights/content/opinion/jan/fixing-verilog-easy.md

 bannerad: true
 ---

-The example in my previous post ([wasting-real-time-zero-time]) has triggered some interesting responses, providing more than enough material for a follow-up post.
+The example in my previous post ([Wasting real time in zero time]({{< ref "wasting-real-time-zero-time" >}})) has triggered some interesting responses, providing more than enough material for a follow-up post.
 VHDL designers beware, hardcore Verilog stuff ahead!

 ## The example revisited